 Hello, my name is Barbara, I am a fully qualified Person-Centred Counsellor, and a qualified Cognitive Behavioural Therapist.
-I work within an organisation, as well as working within my own private practice, alongside two other qualified counsellors.
+I work within an organisation, as well as working within my own private practice, alongside one other qualified counsellors.
 I offer counselling for individuals aged 18+.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their ethical framework.

 You and your counsellor

 The relationship between you and your counsellor is one of the most significant factors in the effectiveness of your counselling sessions.
 The aim is to build a relationship based on trust with your counsellor, and feel able to confide in them your feelings and emotions.
 As a qualified counsellor, I am trained to listen with empathy and openness to all you have to share, and I have professional experience supporting clients with the problems that they may be facing.
 I am not there to judge you, or force you to take a particular course of action.
 Instead, a counsellors role is to help you develop a better understanding of yourself and of others so that you can make positive choices for yourself.

 It is not uncommon to feel uncertain or hesitant about seeking help.
 In the initial session there is an opportunity for us to meet each other and explore whether counselling could be helpful to you.
 There is no obligation to ongoing work at this point.

 If you decide you would like to continue, we would agree together regular days and times to meet on an ongoing basis.
 The setting up of regular sessions is important in order to facilitate, and give momentum to, the therapeutic process.
 Most people find that regular contact provides a sense of security and continuity whilst they are working on their emotional difficulties.

 You can contact me via telephone or email Barbara1975@hotmail.co.uk

 I am a fully qualified Person-Centred counsellor, and a qualified Cognitive Behavioural Therapist (CBT).